 These differences might be attributed to the possible naturally induced immunity conferring partial protection among older individuals in the general population (adults in endemic area such as Harare being repeatedly exposed to TF) combined with lower vaccination rates among this group of previously infected and partially protected adults.
 The mass vaccination campaign targeted adults (>15 years) only in Mbare suburb.
-A survey conducted in April 2019 in the nine suburbs targeted for the TCV campaign reported an overall coverage of 85% (95% CI: 82- 88) of the TCV vaccine among children six months -15 years and 65% (95% CI 55-73) among adults in Mbare.16
+A survey conducted in April 2019 in the nine suburbs targeted for the TCV campaign reported an overall coverage of 85% (95% CI: 82- 88) of the TCV vaccine among children six months -15 years and 65% (95% CI 55-73) among adults in Mbare [16].

-In relation to the lower VE estimates obtained for probable TF cases, it is important to note that they were selected from suspected cases after testing negative by blood culture but were positive by serodiagnosis, i.e., a duplication of antibody titres between the day of recruitment and day 30.
-Differential misclassification of the case status among vaccinated and unvaccinated individuals could have occurred (since initial titres and immune response could differ in these two groups)20 and lead to underestimation of the VE if variations of titres were higher in vaccinated individuals.
+The VE estimates were lower when confirmed cases were compared to facility controls than when compared with community controls.
+This could be attributed to the low sensitivity of blood culture and misclassification among facility control (see below).
+In relation to the lower VE estimates obtained for probable TF cases, it is important to note that they were selected from suspected cases after testing negative by blood culture but were positive by sero-diagnosis, i.e., a duplication of antibody titres between the day of recruitment and day 30.
+Vaccine or infection induced antibody titres generally peak at four to six weeks and then decay rapidly in the first year.
+Differential misclassification of the probable case status among vaccinated and unvaccinated individuals could have occurred (since initial titres and immune response could differ in these two groups) [20] and lead to underestimation of the VE if variations of titres increases in antibody titter without bacteraemia were more probable among vaccinated than among unvaccinated individuals.

 Our VE results are coherent with the available evidence on TCV protection.
 A challenge study conducted in the UK, showed protective efficacy of 54.6% (95% CI 26.8-71.8) among "naïve" adults (from a non-endemic area) exposed to a large bacterial inoculum.
-The TF definition potentially included self-limiting asymptomatic bacteraemia and, when restricted to cases who were S. Typhi blood-culture-positive, the reported vaccine efficacy was 87.5%.21
+The TF definition potentially included self-limiting asymptomatic bacteraemia and, when restricted to cases who were S. Typhi blood-culture-positive, the reported vaccine efficacy was 87.5% [21].

 Furthermore, our results are consistent with previous studies conducted in Asia.
-One study in Vietnam22 reported a vaccine efficacy of 91.5% (95% CI, 77.1-96.6) with two doses of the TCV VirEPA.
-A phase three trial conducted in India, reported a sero-efficacy estimate of 85% (95% CI, 80- 88) with Vi-TT.23 Interim results from an ongoing efficacy trial in Nepal showed a vaccine efficacy of 81.6% (95% CI, 58.8-91.8)24 one year after TCV administration among individuals nine months to 16 years old.
-In a similar age population, a recent cluster randomized clinical trial in Bangladesh showed similar protection provided by Vi-TT (85%; 95% CI 76-91).25
+One study in Vietnam [22] reported a vaccine efficacy of 91.5% (95% CI, 77.1-96.6) with two doses of the TCV Vi-rEPA.
+A phase three trial conducted in India, reported a sero-efficacy estimate of 85% (95% CI, 80-88) with Vi-TT [23].
+Interim results from an ongoing efficacy trial in Nepal showed a vaccine efficacy of 81.6% (95% CI, 58.8-91.8) [24] one year after TCV administration among individuals nine months to 16 years old.
+In a similar age population, a recent cluster randomized clinical trial in Bangladesh showed similar protection provided by Vi-TT (85%; 95% CI 76-91) [25].